lostb1t/replex/README.md

 ## Exclude watched items

-If you want to hide watched items from your rows, you can set `REPLEX_EXCLUDE_WATCHED` to true.
+If you want to hide watched items from your hubs, you can set `REPLEX_EXCLUDE_WATCHED` to true.
 Alternatively, you can add the label "REPLEX_EXCLUDE_WATCHED" to a collection to exclude watched items from that collection only.

 ## Remote access (force clients to use the proxy)